Blog Hero

 A toothpaste should be applied to the tooth and not ingested.

-If you swallow a small amount, it’s generally safe.
+If you accidentally swallow a small amount of fluoride, it’s generally safe.
 But if you’ve consumed too much, it may increase fluoride levels in your blood supply and result in an upset stomach, vomiting, and nausea.

 Dental fluorosis can be treated cosmetically, but the damage is permanent.
 In severe cases, it can also cause the teeth to erode.